 Using Positive Psychology in Mental Health Counseling

-Almost 20% of the American population today is trapped in substance abuse, anxiety, and depression (Wang, 2011).
-And among those who seek professional assistance for recuperating, the ones who choose a combined treatment plan with medication and therapy, recover sooner (Seligman, 2006).
+Almost 20% of the American population today is trapped in substance abuse, anxiety, and depression (Anxiety & Depression Association of America, 2021).
+And among those who seek professional assistance for recuperating, the ones who choose a combined treatment plan with medication and therapy, recover sooner (Seligman, Rashid, & Parks, 2006).